-We are lucky to have so many awesome and easy hikes in Orange County!
-And such a wide variety, from super easy ocean view hikes to difficult hikes that take you to the top of the mountain, we have them here.
+Orange County is lucky to have a bunch of amazing hikes…and such a wide variety too.
+From super easy ocean view hikes to difficult hikes that take you to the top of the mountain, we have them here.

 In this post, I am sharing some of the best easy hikes in Orange County that have an amazing view.
 No, you don’t have to be an avid hiker or prepare for a super intense workout to enjoy them.
-These hikes are easy enough that even someone without any hiking experience at all can participate!
+Most of these hikes are easy enough that even someone without any hiking experience at all can do!

 Most of these are ocean view hikes, but a couple of them have views of some really pretty (and unexpected) landscape.

-We are definitely spoiled living so close to the ocean.
+We are definitely spoiled living in Orange County.

 Here are 11 Easy Hikes in Orange County with an Amazing View!